 - Providing advice, guidance and specialist skills to business units to promote best practice throughout the group in the management of investment and credit risk.

 - The RMD works alongside the investment banking department at all stages of a deal cycle from pre-investment, due diligence, exit and provides an independent review of every transaction.
-A fair evaluation of investments takes place every two months with input from the investment banking department.
-Bi-monthly updates of investments are reviewed by RMD.
-The STC conducts quarterly reviews.
+A fair evaluation of investments takes place every three months with input from the investment banking department.
+Updates of investments are reviewed by RMD.
+The IC conducts quarterly reviews.
 Regular audits of business units and group credit process are undertaken by Internal Audit.